 - The risks and uncertainties described below are not the only ones relating to the Notes.
 Additional risks and uncertainties not presently known to us or that we currently deem to be immaterial may also impair an investment in the Notes.
-If any of the following risks actually occur, an investment in the Notes could be materially and adversely affected. - This Prospectus contains forward-looking statements that involve risks and uncertainties.
+If any of the following risks actually occur, an investment in the Notes could be materially and adversely affected. - The risks and uncertainties of the RCR Notes reflect the risks and uncertainties of the related Exchangeable Notes that may be exchanged for such RCR Notes, and vice versa.
+Accordingly, investors in the RCR Notes should consider the risks described herein of the related Exchangeable Notes as if they were investing directly in such Exchangeable Notes, and vice versa. - This Prospectus contains forward-looking statements that involve risks and uncertainties.
 Actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks described below and elsewhere in this Prospectus. - Prospective investors should investigate any legal investment restrictions that may apply to them. - The Notes are our corporate obligations and are not secured by the Reference Obligations, the mortgaged properties or the borrowers' payments under the Reference Obligations.
 Investors in the Notes will be our general creditors and will be subject to the risk that we will be unable to meet our obligation to pay the principal and interest of the Notes according to their terms. - The Notes will not constitute "mortgage related securities" for purposes of SMMEA, and the Notes may be regarded as high-risk, derivative, risk-linked or otherwise complex securities.
 The Notes should not be purchased by prospective investors who are prohibited from acquiring securities having the foregoing characteristics. - The Notes are not suitable investments for all prospective investors.
 The Notes are complex financial instruments.
 Because the Notes are linked to the Reference Obligations in the related Loan Group and Reference Tranches established pursuant to the hypothetical structure described in this Prospectus, prospective investors should not purchase any Note unless they or their financial advisors possess the necessary expertise, tools and metrics to analyze the potential risks of the Notes being offered and the information contained in this Prospectus and the documents incorporated by reference. - Prospective investors should not purchase any Notes unless they understand, and are able to bear, the prepayment, credit, liquidity, market and other risks associated with the Notes. - Prospective investors should not construe the issuance of the Notes as an endorsement by us of the performance of the Reference Obligations.